-An additional fee of approximately £3,400 is required to cover the costs of this to the flight training organisation which is approximately £3,500 (subject to change due to fuel prices).
+You will need to pay an additional fee to cover the costs of this to the flight training organisation which is approximately £3,500 (subject to change due to fuel prices).

 Programme in detail

-In Year Three you will undertake an individual project providing the opportunity to conduct research and develop innovative concepts in your preferred technical area of interest.
+During Year Three students will undertake an individual project.
+This provides you with the opportunity to conduct independent research and/or develop innovative concepts in your preferred technical area of interest

 Department Key Facts